 HBO is the most-watched pay service in the U.S., offering original productions including series, films and miniseries, documentaries, championship boxing, concerts and family, as well as Hollywood blockbusters.
 Cinemax features more than 1,000 movie titles annually as well as new and exclusive primetime, high-impact series specifically created for the channel.

 In the awards arena, HBO's original productions continue to raise the bar with some of the most innovative, honored and critically acclaimed programming on television, with wins in virtually every major programming award category.
-Following a stellar awards year in 2014, HBO opened 2015 with a Golden Globe® Award for Best Performance By an Supporting Actor in a Miniseries or Motion Picture Made for TV (Matt Bomer – The Normal Heart) and two Academy Awards® for Best Documentary Feature (Citizenfour) and Best Documentary Short (Crisis Hotline: Veterans Press 1).
-In April, HBO earned three George Foster Peabody Awards for Last Week Tonight with John Oliver and the documentaries Mr. Dynamite: The Rise of James Brown and The Newburgh Sting, while CINEMAX earned a George Foster Peabody Awards for The Knick.
+HBO opened 2016 with a Golden Globe® Award for Best Performance By an Actor in a Limited Series or Motion Picture Made for Television (Oscar Isaac – Show Me A Hero) and an Academy Award® for Best Documentary Short (A Girl in the River: The Price of Forgiveness).